Disaster Recovery – Do you have a Plan?

 - Recycling all possible material

 - Disposing the residual waste

-It’s also important to note that keeping accurate records and well-developed plans is a crucial aspect of waste management planning, as well as a list of available nearby landfills, recycling centers and storage infrastructures with sufficient space.
-In the event of not having a sufficient amount of space for waste, there are often temporary storage areas to relieve debris.
-Some temporary storage areas may consist of vacant lots, parking lots, existing large-scale industrial storage buildings or any space designated by your city.
+Keeping accurate records and well-developed plans is a crucial aspect of waste management planning, as well as a list of available nearby landfills, recycling centers and storage infrastructures with sufficient space.
+In the event that you don’t have sufficient space for all your waste, there are often temporary storage areas available.
+Some temporary storage areas may consist of vacant lots, parking lots, existing large-scale industrial storage buildings, or any space designated by your city.